fnl/segtok/README.rst

 History
 =======

+- **nightly** removed support for Python 3.3 from tox and updated README.
 - **1.5.9** added the license as a LICENSE.txt file to this repository
 - **1.5.7** enhancement: split sentences even if the terminal is followed by invalid characters (contributed by @gkucsko)
 - **1.5.6** fixed a bug that would lead to joining lines in single-line mode (#11, reported by @yucongo)